 Legal Provisions - The Organization is a member of the TCRS Stabilization Reserve Trust.
-The Organization has placed funds into the irrevocable trust as authorized by statute under Tennessee Code Annotated, Title 8, Chapters 34 through 37.
+The school department has placed funds into the irrevocable trust as authorized by statute under Tennessee Code Annotated , Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of the trust.
 Funds of trust members are held and invested in the name of the trust for the benefit of each member.
 Each member's funds are restricted for the payment of retirement benefits of that member's employees.
 Trust funds are not subject to the claims of general creditors of the Organization.

 The trust is authorized to make investments as directed by the TCRS Board of Trustees.
 The Organization may not impose any restrictions on investments placed by the trust on their behalf.
+It is the intent of the plan trustees to allocate these funds in the future to offset pension costs.